KiwiCo Crates Review: Everything You Need to Know Before You Buy

 For our Atlas Crate, we joined our travel buddies Anya and Milo and discovered Nigeria.
 The box came with Atlas cards that you can bind together to form your own travel book.

-The pages include fascinating facts and photos about Nigeria, including exotic animals, Shuku Shuku recipe, and directions on how to play the okwe game.
+The pages include fascinating facts and photos about Nigeria, such as exotic animals, the Shuku Shuku recipe, and directions for playing the okwe game.

 What a beautiful bag and a wonderful project to learn about the traditional Nigerian dyeing and printing technique.